Convert MRR to ARR: When It Works and When It Fails

 Annual recurring revenue formula: what clean ARR looks like in practice

-ARR = Clean MRR × 12
+ARR = clean MRR × 12

 Common ARR formula mistakes

 Mistake 4: Annualising unstable revenue.
 If one month’s revenue includes an unusually large one-time payment, annualising that month’s total produces a misleadingly high ARR.
-ARR should reflect a stable recurring base, not an exceptional period.
+The ARR formula should reflect a stable recurring base, not an exceptional period.

 A worked example: ARR formula without junk